whaledolphinshark/chess_engine_proj/README.md

 pip install -r requirements.txt
 ```

-3. Set up the bot on lichess
+3. Set up the bot on lichess:
   The engine requires an api token and its name in order to play on lichess
    1. Sign up for free on lichess at [https://lichess.org/signup](https://lichess.org/signup)
    2. Generate an API access token with challenge:read, challenge:write, board:play and bot:play permissions